chaffeqa/website-journey-assistant/README.md

 This implementation has the following privacy and security characteristics:

-- **User-Provided API Keys**: Each user must provide their own API key
+- **AI API Keys**: Choose to either supply an API key or have a User enter one
-- **Local Storage**: API keys are stored in the browser's local storage
 - **Client-Side Processing**: All AI API calls are made directly from the browser
 - **User-Initiated Analysis**: The assistant only sends page content to the AI when a user explicitly asks for help
 - **No Server Storage**: No data is stored on any server
+- **PII Control**: You can scrub any of the information sent to the AI agent

 ## Advanced Configuration